 The problem of wasting time is that it can impact work output, yet there is an even bigger issue than wasting time when it comes to productivity . . . distraction.
 Have you ever been working on a project and someone asks for a minute of your time, the instant messenger icon starts flashing, or your Outlook notification alerts you of an upcoming meeting?
 Of course you have and distraction is harming individual and company productivity.

 “Researchers at the University of California, Irvine, found after careful observation that the typical office worker is interrupted or switches tasks, on average, every three minutes and five seconds.
 And it can take 23 minutes and 15 seconds just to get back to where they left off.”

 Our attention is split which makes it difficult to complete projects, plus the weight of daily meetings can make you feel like you will never get anything done again . . . ever.

 That is where time traveling comes into play.
-My wife has always said that my superpower is extending hours in a day, my friends joke about how much I get done before 9:00am, and my former classmates often asked how I worked a full-time schedule while being a full-time student.
+My wife has always said that my superpower is extending hours in a day, my friends joke about how much I get done before 9:00 am, and my former classmates often asked how I worked a full-time job while being a full-time student.

 My secret is time traveling, yet not how most people think about the phrase.

 I do not mean the science fiction idea of traveling to the past or future.
 Instead, I mean being more productive per day than the average person.
 Imagine two people, if person A gets three productive tasks done in six hours and person B gets two productive tasks done in eight hours, then by the end of the day person A will have “traveled” farther in less time than person B.

 The goal is to get more done in less amount of time compared to others which allows time for family, friends, hobbies, etc.